khaledkah/MoreRed/README.md

 More about overwriting configurations in the CLI can be found in the [SchNetPack 2.0](https://github.com/atomistic-machine-learning/schnetpack/tree/master) documentation.

 ## Molecular relaxation
+The notebook `notebooks/denoising_tutorial.ipynb` explains how the trained models can be used for denoising.

 ## Molecular structure generation